ypriverol/github-paper/document/manuscript.md

 | rOpenSci                                     | Community Project, Issue discussion                        | \url{https://github.com/ropensci}                                            |
 | The Global Alliance For Genomics and Health  | Community Project                                          | \url{https://github.com/ga4gh}                                               |

-Table: Bioinformatics repository examples with good practices using GitHub.
+Table: Bioinformatics repository examples with good practices of using GitHub.
 The table contains the name of the repository, the type of the example (issue tracking, branch structure, unit tests) and the URL of the example.